National City, California Therapists

 Several initiatives are underway to help address the need for mental and behavioral health services in National City.

-- The “It’s Up to Us, San Diego” campaign seeks to remove the stigma from mental illness and to encourage open discussion in the community.
+- The “It’s Up to Us, San Diego” campaign seeks to remove the stigma of mental illness and to encourage open discussion in the community.
 With information targeted toward young adults, men, healthcare providers, and non-English speakers, the campaign is part of the “Live Well San Diego” vision set forth by the county’s Health and Human Service Agency.
 The service includes a 24/7 crisis line and an online chat feature through the website where consumers can find help.

 - The Hospital Association of San Diego& Imperial Counties (HASD&IC) wants to create and support a continuum of care for clients in need of behavioral and mental health care.
 This involves advocacy, creating treatment options, and supporting tools like telehealth to make services more readily available.